 You are likely having an issue with the date format and the date-based formulas in your spreadsheet.
-Visit my spreadsheet customization services page and fill out the inquiry form.
-Let me know about the issue you are facing and what you need tweaked.
+Email email@example.com and let us know where you are located.
+We will get you date-formatted spreadsheets for wherever you are!

-You should be entering your raw materials & supplies into the materials tabs of the inventory spreadsheet at a unit of measurement that makes the most sense for how you use your materials.
+You should be entering your raw materials & supplies into the materials tabs of the inventory spreadsheet in a unit of measurement that makes the most sense for how you use your materials.

-Keep in mind that you will need to be able to accurately measure your remaining materials at year end, and enter that measurement into your spreadsheet in order to calculate your cost of ending inventory.
+Keep in mind that you will need to be able to accurately measure your remaining materials at year end, and enter that unit of measurement into your spreadsheet in order to calculate your cost of ending inventory.

 Let’s take fabric for example.
 If you are buying yards of fabric and creating handmade dolls, you are likely using smaller pieces of fabric and left with a lot of scraps at year end.
 In this case, entering your fabric in total square inches probably makes the most sense.
 It’s also easier to get an accurate year-end count of your fabric by measuring in square inches.